top of page

 Saint Fris victor at the Battle of l’Étendard against the Saracens on June 24, 732 by P.N.
 Lasseran (1868-1933)

-The course of events in 732 was, as said at the beginning of this post, that the great Umayyad army entered Francia via the Pyrenees, eventually leading to the great Battle of Tours.
+The course of events in 732 was, as said at the beginning of this blog post, that the great Umayyad army entered Francia via the Pyrenees, eventually leading to the great Battle of Tours.
 Charles Martel saw the Saracen army advancing and send out a smaller army led by Fris, the royal son of Radbod, to scout the movements.
 It came to clashes between both armies at the village of Lupiac first, and then at the village of La Tapia, today known as Bassoues.

 At the village of Lupiac, not far from Bassoues, was the first confrontation between the Umayyads and the Franks.
 This battle was won by the Umayyad army.
 The Franks fled and regrouped near Bassoues.
 Commander Fris planted his banner on the plateau which is known as l’Étendard, meaning 'the standard', ever since.
 Fris made a stand, so to speak.
 Thus, the Saracens, trying to penetrate deeper into the territory of Francia, were confronted with battle once more.
 And again it was an uphill fight.
 The battle was fought on June 24, and won this time by the small Frankish army.
 Bit of a David and Goliath fight.

 According to the story, Fris was lethally hit by an arrow in his thigh.
 The horse, with Fris still on it, ran from the battlefield and brought the heavily injured Fris to a bridge over the small stream Guiroue.
 Here Fris, the little David, died.
 He was secretly and hastily buried in a sarcophagus, near the current little lake.
-The bridge therefore is named pont du Chrétien ‘bridge of Christians’, and it is there where the little chapel built in 1890, stands today.
+The bridge, therefore, is named pont du Chrétien ‘bridge of Christians’, and it is there where the little chapel built in 1890, stands today.

-For two centuries, the people of Bassoues and its surroundings had forgotten all about the place where the Frisian commander was buried, until a farmer witnessed strange behavior of one of his cows.
-The beast had stopped eating but it did not starve.
-What it did do, was licking the same stone all the time.
-The farmer, curious, uncovered the stone and found a sarcophagus underneath.
-When he opened the sarcophagus, body, armor, and all other weaponry of Saint Fris were fully preserved.
-This after two centuries.
 Happy to have found the remains of Fris who had won the famous battle, the villagers built a chapel at their church for the devotion of Saint Fris.
 When they wanted to transfer the body to it, no beast of burden could move the carriage.
 Very similar with the story of Radfrid, son of Saint Walfrid of Bedum, who was killed by Vikings when they plundered Frisia in the tenth century.
-His body could not be moved either (see our post Walfrid, You’ll Never Walk Alone).
+His body could not be moved either (see our blog post Walfrid, You’ll Never Walk Alone).
 But the villagers of Bassoues found a way.
 They realized the cow which had been licking the stone all that time, should pull the carriage, it succeeded.
 Like a walk in the park, the cow transferred the remains to the church.

 From this time onward, miracles started to happen and Bassoues became a place of pilgrimage.
 And, as happens often during a translatio ‘transfer of relics’, a sweet well or quickborn sprang up where the body of Saint Fris had been buried for centuries.
-One of the first miracles that happened was when a woman from the nearby hamlet Andréou used water from the well to make dough, it turned into blood.
+One of the first miracles that happened was when a woman from the nearby hamlet of Andréou used water from the well to make dough, it turned into blood.
 Saint Fris can cure all kinds of sicknesses.
 From those who suffer from the plague, to young women who are cripple.

 By the way, cows assisting as intermediaries between humans and God, is something we also know from many Frisian sagas.
 In these sagas cows, sometimes also horses, often point out the right spot where a church should be built.
 The practice was that two cows were bound together and left walking freely for the night.
 The place where the cows had settled down in the morning, was to right spot given by God.
 Interestingly, very similar sagas exist in parts of Switzerland as well.
-Check our post Make way for the dead! to read more, if you dare.
+Check our blog post Make way for the homesick dead! to read more, if you dare.

 The first time the church of Bassoues appears in written sources is in the year 1020.
 In a charter of November that year, kept in the monastery of Saint Michel in Pessan, is recorded that the castle and the ecclesia beati Frisii ‘church of the blessed Frisian’ of Bassoues are donated to the monastery of Pessan, under the condition a new basilica and monastery will be built large enough to receive all the pilgrims from everywhere, and for all who are on their way to Santiago de Compostela.
 In 1047, indeed, a monastery had been built at the basilica.

 Unfortunately, the Crusades, many medieval wars, the Huguenots who set fire to the basilica, and last but not least, the French Revolution, all did not do much good to the basilica and the monastery of Bassoues.
 At the end of the fourteenth century, a new church was built, but now inside the walls of the village.
 Consequently, the monastery and the basilica of Saint Fris fell into disrepair fully.
 Its crypt survived everything, though.
-In the nineteenth century, the basilica was restored and in the year 1857 relics of Saint Fris, kept in Peyrusse-Grande during the French Wars of Religion, were returned.
+In the nineteenth century, the basilica was restored and in the year 1857 relics of Saint Fris, kept in the commune Peyrusse-Grande during the French Wars of Religion, were returned.

 basilica of Saint Fris, Bassoues

-The saga is based on a lost document in possession of abbot Aignan de Sendat (1681-1764) of which only some notes were preserved (Van Hout 2017).
+The saga is based on a lost document in possession of Abbot Aignan de Sendat (1681-1764) of which only some notes were preserved (Van Hout 2017).

 But what if a clash did take place between the Umayyad and Frankish armies at Bassoues with participation of a Frisian contingent, possibly a cavalry scout army?
 Is this not less far-fetched than bringing in all the idols and gods of heaven?
-After all, not much later that same century, it were Frisian-Saxon contingents fighting for the Frankish kingdom against the Slavs and the Avars, which brought them even to the river Danube in modern Hungary (Flierman 2021).
+After all, not much later that same century, it were Frisian-Saxon contingents fighting for the Frankish kingdom against the Slavs and the Avars, which brought them even to the River Danube in modern Hungary (Flierman 2021).

 War horses

 A final remark.
-In this post we casually wondered how a sea people ended up fighting in Frankish armies across Europe.
+In this blog post we casually wondered how a sea people ended up fighting in Frankish armies across Europe.
 One thing was not mentioned, though.
 Namely that Frisians passionately kept and rode horses in their marshy heartlands along the southern North Sea coast.
 Already during the Early Middle Ages.
 In the High Middle Ages, Frisians were well known horse breeders, exporting their horses all over Europe (Savelkouls 2016).
-In the eleventh century, island the Walcheren in province Zeeland, which was part of West Frisia still, was known for its excellent horses (Nieuwenhuijsen 2022).
+In the eleventh century, the island of Walcheren in the province of Zeeland, which was part of West Frisia still, was known for its excellent horses (Nieuwenhuijsen 2022).
 In the chanson de geste and the epos La Chevalerie Ogier de Danemarche, none other than the illustrious Charlemagne rides a ceval Frise ‘Frisian horse’.
 What is more, Frisian horses were renown as thé chargeur ‘war horse’ throughout the Middle Ages, and centuries way after (Knottnerus 2004, Savelkouls 2016).
 We just say, Fris might have been part of the cavalry and riding his own war-horse breed.
 A Friesian.

 Another Frisian fighter in France